 Are you considering building an app for your service or are you curious to learn more about alternatives to apps?
-In this blogpost, we have collaborated with Martin Riedel from Realkreditkonsulenten (translates to: ‘The Mortgage Consultant’) which is an excellent example on how using GatewayAPI instead of building an app has saved them time and money and thus enabled them to build an even stronger service.
+In this blogpost, we have collaborated with Martin Riedel from Realkreditkonsulenten (translates to: ‘The Mortgage Consultant’) which is an excellent example on how using GatewayAPI instead of building an app has saved them time and money, which they could instead invest in building an even stronger service.

 Realkreditkonsulenten is a Danish online-service that consults customers specifically on mortgage loans.
-After you have filled in your address, Realkreditkonsulenten will tell you whether you should restructure your loans, change bank or negotiate a lower interest rate etc. In other words, important decisions that can save you thousands but is often overlooked once more interesting things turns up.
+After you have typed in your address, Realkreditkonsulenten will tell you whether you should restructure your loans, change bank or negotiate a lower interest rate etc. In other words, important decisions that can save you thousands but is often overlooked.

-To ensure that users see their messages, Realkreditkonsulenten has just launched a service that sends SMSes as well.
-Several thousand Danes use Realkreditkonsulenten’s service and roughly a thousand emails are sent to customers every month with consulting, important news and tips.
-Emails that will now be sent as SMSes as well.
+To ensure that users see their messages, Realkreditkonsulenten has recently launched a service that sends SMS messages as well.
+Several thousands of Danes use Realkreditkonsulenten’s service and roughly a thousand emails are sent to customers every month with consulting, important news and tips.
+Emails that will now be sent as SMS messages as well.

 -It was also important for us that the system we chose was secure since our messages contain sensitive information.
 The encrypted flows in GatewayAPI Premium suit our needs perfectly on this part*.
 Additionally, we don’t need to spend resources on marketing an app to new and existing customers.
-When people have signed up to our service, they can opt-in on receiving SMSes from us.
-Furthermore, there is something really powerful about SMSes.
-Most people read SMSes instantly and are more likely to act after reading a SMS than after reading an email.
+When people have signed up to our service, they can opt-in on receiving SMS messages from us.
+Furthermore, there is something really powerful about SMS messages.
+Most people read SMS messages instantly and are more likely to act after reading an SMS than after reading an email.

 How Realkreditkonsulenten’s SMS service works

 Realkreditkonsulenten’s SMS service is built on top of their existing system on their website.
 Until now Realkreditkonsulenten used emails to get in contact with users when an opportunity arose.
-About 70 % of the emails are opened which is quite a decent number but Martin Riedel expects that SMSes will shoot the opening rates through the roof.
-Considering a recent study showed that about 97 % of SMSes are read within 3 seconds, it will likely prove to be true.
+Roughly 70 % of the emails are opened, which is quite a decent number but Martin Riedel expects that the SMS messages will shoot the opening rates through the roof.
+Considering a recent study showed that about 97 % of SMS messages are read within 3 seconds, it will likely prove to be true.